 The WNEPSP area is in a low bushfire risk landscape.
 There are low risk urban-residential and township areas immediately adjacent to the precinct that are not in the BPA and which offer protection from any bushfire that may occur.

-Overall the topography on and around the precinct is benign, with no significant changes in elevation or slopes that would significantly exacerbate the bushfire attack.
+Overall, the topography on and around the precinct is benign, with no significant changes in elevation or slopes that would significantly exacerbate the bushfire attack.
 For the purpose of determining BALs and commensurate setbacks from classified vegetation, the applicable slope class is 'All slopes and flat land'.

-If parts of the WNEPSP become eligible for excision from the BPA as urban development permanently removes the bushfire hazard, BAL-LOW would apply, i.e. no specific construction requirements for bushfire protection.
+If parts of the PSP become eligible for excision from the BPA as urban development permanently removes the bushfire hazard, BAL-LOW would apply, i.e. no specific construction requirements for bushfire protection.

 Bushfire hazard identification and assessment strategies

 Schedule 1 to the BMO (BMO1) is appropriate to part of the small area of the WNEPSP affected by the BMO.
 The BMO1 bushfire protection measures include a BAL-12.5 construction standard for a dwelling, with defendable space for 30m or to the property boundary, whichever is the lesser distance.